fatihtoker/embroidera-landing/replit.md

 - `dynamicParams = false` enforces strict locale validation
 - `generateStaticParams()` pre-generates routes for all locales

+#### Database Driver Fix
+- Initially used `@neondatabase/serverless` which caused WebSocket errors (`bufferUtil.mask is not a function`)
+- Switched to `postgres.js` driver for better compatibility in Replit environment
+- Connection configured with `max: 1` to prevent connection pooling issues in development

 ### Development Commands
 ```bash
 npm run dev      # Start development server on port 5000